doerlbh/DBLab_bp_solver/README.md

 to create WC bp file from DM bp file

-by Baihan Lin, Baker Lab
+by Baihan Lin, Baker Lab, Nov 2015